AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ### D. Visual rule editor {#d-visual-rule-editor}

 Visual rule editor is the area in the visual editor mode of the rule editor user interface where you write rules.
-It allows you to select a rule type and accordingly define conditions and actions.
+It lets you select a rule type and accordingly define conditions and actions.
 When defining conditions and actions in a rule, you can drag-drop form objects and functions from the Form Objects and Functions pane.

 For more information about using visual rule editor, see [Write rules](#write-rules).